MFernstrom/urlEncodeDecode/README.md

-# urlEncodeDecode
+# URL Encode / Decode
-Simple class for URL Encoding and Decoding in FreePascal
+Simple unit for URL Encoding and Decoding in FreePascal

+Inspired by the Rosetta Code challenges for encoding and decoding url's (Also used to verify functionality)

 ## Use
 Copy to your project, add `urlEncodeDecode` to your `uses` and you're good to go.

-Returns an AnsiString.
+Both functions return an AnsiString.

 `urlEncode('a url');`